MAJigsaw77/hxgamejolt-api/README.md

 ### hxgamejolt

-A full integration of GameJolt to Haxe.
+A full integration of GameJolt API to Haxe.

 ### Features
 * Latest API version.